EXPLAINER: Pakistan fatal flooding has hallmarks of warming

 —-

 Borenstein reported from Kensington, Maryland, and Arasu from New Delhi.
-AP journalists Munir Ahmed in Lahore, Pakistan, and Aniruddha Ghosal in New Delhi contributed to this report.
+AP journalists Munir Ahmed in Islamabad, Pakistan, and Aniruddha Ghosal in New Delhi contributed to this report.

 Follow AP’s climate and environment coverage at https://apnews.com/hub/climate-and-environment